Turkish inflation hits its highest level in 19 years at 36% - ExBulletin

 Turkish inflation hits its highest level in 19 years at 36%

-The Turkish Statistical Institute said the consumer price index rose 13.58% in December from the previous month, further eroding the purchasing power of citizens.
+the Turkish Statistical Institute said the consumer price index rose 13.58 percent in December from the previous month, further eroding people’s purchasing power.
 The annual increase in food prices was 43.8%, according to the data.

-The annual inflation rate was the highest since September 2002.
-President Recep Tayyip Erdogan’s ruling party came to power two months later, in November 2002.

-Inflation has risen in the country as the Turkish lira collapses to record highs after the country’s central bank, under pressure from Erdogan, cut a key interest rate by 5 percentage points in September .

 The weakening pound has made imports, fuel and everyday items more expensive and has left many locals, some 84 million people, struggling to buy food and other items. basic products.
 Many bought foreign currency and gold to protect their savings.